 One of the best ways to get a nice cardio workout and burn calories on a busy schedule is through indoor cycling.
 However, just like exercising on a treadmill, there’s a right and wrong way of doing things.
-Doing the wrong moves on your exercise bike will not only negate the benefits of indoor cycling, but also cause injury.
+Doing the wrong moves will not only negate the benefits of indoor cycling, but also cause injury.

-Here are 8 common mistakes you’re probably making on your exercise bike, and some quick fixes:
+Here are 8 common exercise bike mistakes you’re probably making, and some quick fixes:

 There’s a misconception that riding with higher resistance will make your thighs bulkier.
 However, tension that makes it difficult for you to turn the pedals can damage the bike and hurt your knees, so adjust it.